[ProjectX] E101: Vulnerable Environment Setup & Wazuh Monitoring

 This homelab project is included in the ProjectX course by Grant Collins.

-Network Topolgy & Attack Scenario
+Network Topology & Attack Scenario

 VM System